 In addition, we list fruit markets and apple festivals where you can enjoy apple season fun with or without the picking.
 At the end of our list are tips and a handy map of the best places to go apple picking in Virginia.

-Where to go apple picking in Northern Virginia plus festival fun at beautiful apple orchards, perfect for a day trip from Washington DC.
-Apple picking is a family-friendly activity that puts kids in touch with nature, and it can also be a romantic date idea for outdoor-loving couples.
+Apple picking in VA is a family-friendly activity that puts kids in touch with nature and the food they eat.
+Of course, apple picking can also be a romantic date idea for outdoor-loving couples.

-The best apple picking in Northern Virginia depends on your time and mood.
-Are you looking for orchards in Virginia with extra activities for kids, or a quiet farm that's all about the picking?
+The best orchard to go apple picking in Virginia depends on your time and mood.
+Are you looking for u-pick apple orchards with extra activities for kids or a quiet farm that's all about the picking?
 If you're planning a day trip, then a scenic drive and great views might be your priority.
-Whatever your goal, always check the orchard’s web site or Facebook page before you head out to confirm apple-picking hours.

 Crooked Run Orchard, Purcelville VA

-Find nearby restaurants and fun with our guide 8 Great Things to do in Purcellville Virginia.
+Find nearby activities and restaurants with our guide to the Best Things to Do in Purcellville Virginia.

 Great Country Farms, Bluemont VA

 Also in Loudoun County, Great Country Farms is a popular family play space with seasonal apple picking in laet August and September.
 The farm's annual Apple Harvest and Corn Maze runs through September (earlier when Labor Day weekend is in August).